ushasri2645/cloudtrip/README.md

 # ✈️ CloudTrip – Flight Booking Console Application

-CloudTrip is a simple yet powerful **flight booking system** built with Ruby (or your preferred language) that enables users to search and book flights based on multiple criteria.
+CloudTrip is a simple yet powerful **flight booking system** built with Ruby that enables users to search and book flights based on multiple criteria.
 The application uses **file-based storage** (`data.txt`) to manage flight availability and booking information.

 ---